ez2patternBMS/OpenLR2/README.md

 # OpenLR2
-Rewritten source code of bms player Lunatic Rave 2 Project started Jan, 2021.
-And now it's about to release.
+Rewritten source code of bms player Lunatic Rave 2 Project started Jan, 2021.(and aged about 1 year) And now it's about to release.

-if there is any different behavior with LR2beta3100201, plaese let me know. current progress is refactoring, original codes remain at LR2Beta3-v100201 branch
+if there is any different behavior with LR2beta3100201, plaese let me know. current progress is refactoring at LR2Beta4 branch original codes remain at LR2Beta3-v100201 branch

 # is it really open source?
-I didn't decide, I asked stakeholders(IR) but there was no reply
+I didn't decide yet, I asked stakeholders(IR manager) but there was no reply

 # installation
 get original LR2 beta3 100201